How to Join and Trade with a Crypto Signals Group?

 • Step 3: Select exchange – You will first have to select the crypto exchange of your choice that the signal provider also supports.

-• Step 4: Select market type – This is where you choose between the Futures, Spot, or Margin markets.
+• Step 4: Select the market type – This is where you choose between the Futures, Spot, or Margin markets.

 Trading with crypto signals is a great way to make money and educate yourself.
 However, a lot of our readers reported difficulty getting started with trading using signals.
 More often than not, our readers felt a lack of clear guidance after they joined a trading channel.